top of page

 Towards an Integrated and Sustainable Future

 The continued support of RKVY and the Department of Agriculture, Government of Kerala, provides a strong institutional backbone for this expansion.
-However, the true strength of ATFAM lies in its community-driven approach—where farmers are not just participants, but leaders and decision-makers.
+However, the true strength of ATFAM lies in its community-driven approach—where farmers are not just participants but leaders and decision-makers.

 As ATFAM continues to grow, it stands as a replicable model for tribal agribusiness development across regions.
 Its approach demonstrates that when policy support, scientific innovation, and community participation come together, it is possible to create systems that are economically viable, environmentally sustainable, and socially inclusive.